Aluminium-26

 Aluminium-26 (26Al, Al-26) is a radioactive isotope of the chemical element aluminium, decaying by either positron emission or electron capture to stable magnesium-26.
-The half-life of 26Al is 7.17 (717,000) years.
+The half-life of 26Al is 717,000 years.
 This is far too short for the isotope to survive as a primordial nuclide, but a small amount of it is produced by collisions of atoms with cosmic ray protons.

-Decay of aluminium-26 also produces gamma rays and x-rays.
+Decay of aluminium-26 also produces gamma rays and X-rays.
 The x-rays and Auger electrons are emitted by the excited atomic shell of the daughter 26Mg after the electron capture which typically leaves a hole in one of the lower sub-shells.

 Because it is radioactive, it is typically stored behind at least 5 cm of lead.
-Contact with 26Al may result in radiological contamination necessitating special tools for transfer, use, and storage.
+Contact with 26Al may result in radiological contamination.
+This necessitates special tools for transfer, use, and storage.

 Dating

 Aluminium-26 can be used to calculate the terrestrial age of meteorites and comets.
 It is produced in significant quantities in extraterrestrial objects via spallation of silicon alongside beryllium-10, though after falling to Earth, 26Al production ceases and its abundance relative to other cosmogenic nuclides decreases.
 Absence of aluminium-26 sources on Earth is a consequence of Earth's atmosphere obstructing silicon on the surface and low troposphere from interaction with cosmic rays.
 Consequently, the amount of 26Al in the sample can be used to calculate the date the meteorite fell to Earth.